mautic/user-documentation/docs/users_roles/managing_users.rst

     Passwords must be at least six (6) characters in length.
 Ensure that you use a combination of upper and lower case alphabets, special characters, and numbers.

 * **Time zone** - Set the User’s time zone, or use the default.
-Adding the User’s time zone enables them to account for time zone differences for email scheduling and other features.
+Adding the User’s time zone enables them to account for time zone differences for Email scheduling and other features.

 * **Language** - Select a language for each User, to improve their experience in Mautic.

 Notify your Users that their accounts have been created.
-Mautic doesn’t send an email notifying Users of their login information.
+Mautic doesn’t send an Email notifying Users of their login information.
 Manually informing them is necessary.